AngelRafaelGO/alien_invasion/README.md

 # alien_invasion

 Hello!
-Welcome to Alien Invasion (I will rename it some time to Morph Invasion), a simple Space Invaders clone game in Python.
+Welcome to Alien Invasion, a simple Space Invaders clone game in Python (one day I'll rename it to Morph Invasion).

 I created this game following the first project from the excellent book Python Crash Course, by Eric Matthes (2nd edition, 2019, page 225.).